• Skip to primary navigation

 Liguria Highlights:

-- Delight in Ligurian specialties like pasta with pesto, focaccia, and fried ravioli paired with local wines like a cris, white Vermentino, known as Pigato amongst locals
+• Delight in Ligurian specialties like pasta with pesto, focaccia, and fried ravioli paired with local wines like a crisp, white Vermentino, known as Pigato amongst locals

 The Dolomites

-This mountain range, located in the northeast of Italy by the Austrian border, offers some of the most incredible mountain views in all of Italy.
+Located in the northeast of Italy by the Austrian border, this mountain range offers some of the most incredible mountain views in all of Italy.
 Outdoorsy travelers can hike in the Dolomites in the summer or hit the slopes in winter.
 Or, take a scenic hike, but even those who want to spend their entire trip indoors will love this area.

 The Dolomites are dotted with small alpine villages that are fun to explore, with views that are quite literally jaw-dropping.
 Expect rustic but delicious cuisine, featuring dishes like knödel bread dumplings, spinach spaetzle with ham and cheese sauce, and fresh, local asparagus cooked to perfection.
 There are a number of Michelin star restaurants in this area as well!